dorota-alina/customer-api/index.md

 date: 2022-06-29
 ---

+# Customer management API guide

 ## About customer management

-As a Revolut Business customer, you can use the Merchant API to accept online payments (Card Not Present) by debit or credit cards, and also to manage the orders and customers.
+As a Revolut Business customer, you can use [Merchant API](https://developer.revolut.com/docs/api-reference/merchant/) to accept online payments and  manage orders and customers.

 ## In this guide